XintongHao/Self-Driving-Car-Behavioral-Cloning/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I add Dropout layers after the each convolutional layer and some fully connected layers.
+To combat the overfitting, I add two Dropout layers only after the fully connected layers.

+First, I converted the images to RGB after loading the images so that the model won't be confused to evaluate RGB images.

-In the data preprocessing step, I normalize the image by dividing each element by 255 and substracting 0.5 to shift the element mean down from 0.5 to 0.
+Then, I normalize the image by dividing each element by 255 and substracting 0.5 to shift the element mean down from 0.5 to 0.
 Then, I crop the image and output 65x320x3 images which only focus on the road rather than other unnecessary parts of the image.

 My final model consists of three convolution layer with 5x5 filter size and two convolution layer with 3x3 filter size, following ELU activation layers which tend to converge cost to zero faster and produce more accurate results.

 The model was trained and validated on different data sets by shuffling to ensure that the model was not overfitting.